rust-lang/rfcs/text/0000-rust-has-provenance.md

 [^determined]: Beyond the contents of this RFC, this assumes that integers cannot be uninitialized, which current codegen relies on in the form of `noundef` attributes.

+However, as a low-level systems language, Rust still needs some way to store and copy "memory with arbitrary content", including pointers that can have provenance.
+Popular belief says that an array of `u8` is suited for this purpose, but that is not true, because of provenance as stated above.
+In fact, "arbitrary content" may be "uninitialized memory", and `u8` must be initialized, so this is already not true even when disregarding provenance.
+However, `MaybeUninit<u8>` *is* suited for this purpose.
+It already must be able to store and copy uninitialized memory; there is no downside to also letting it store and copy pointers with provenance.

 ## Descriptive vs prescriptive provenance

 Note that "provenance" is a somewhat unfortunate term.